websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md

 Because [Content Pages](./content-pages-overview.md) are primarily built using Fragments, configuring with your Pages requires working with Fragments.
 For a description of the Fragments user interface in the Content Page editor, see [Page Fragments User Interface Reference](./page-fragments-user-interface-reference.md).

 To configure elements on a Content Page, click the element and select your options in the Content Page editor sidebar.
-For a description of the sidebar options, see [Content Pages User Interface Reference](./content-pages-user-interface-reference.md).
+For a description of the sidebar options, see [Content Page Editor User Interface Reference](./content-page-editor-user-interface-reference.md).

 ![The Content Page sidebar reveals the different style and configuration options when you click the Page elements](./configuring-elements-on-content-pages/images/06.png)